Sinapsis-AI/sinapsis-speech/packages/sinapsis_parakeet_tdt/README.md

 This module includes a template for speech-to-text transcription using the Parakeet TDT model:

-**ParakeetTDTInference**: Converts speech to text using NVIDIA's Parakeet TDT 0.6B model.
-This template processes audio packets from the input container or specified file paths, performs transcription with optional timestamp prediction, and adds the resulting text packets to the container.
+**ParakeetTDTInference**: Advanced speech-to-text transcription template powered by NVIDIA's Parakeet TDT 0.6B model, designed for high-quality English transcription with exceptional accuracy across a wide array of accents and dialects, vocal ranges, and diverse domains and noise conditions.
+The template features comprehensive support for punctuation, capitalization, and accurate timestamp prediction, ensuring professional-grade transcription results.
+It seamlessly processes audio packets from the input container or specified file paths.

 <details>
 <summary>Attributes</summary>